Ranggasap/AYH_Academy_Web_Blog/README.md

 # AYH_Academy_Web_Blog

-This repo for back-end application ayhacademy blog website
+This repo for the back-end application ayhacademy blog website

-for front end at AYH_Academy_Web_Blog_FE
+for Front end Application at AYH_Academy_Web_Blog_FE

+for Back end Application at Ayh_Academy_Web_Blog